CBR Building: Occupation

 The construction was initiated in 1967 by the CBR cement company, who produce and sell a large variety of cements for construction in Brussels, as they needed new infrastructure for their headquarters.
 The aim for the building was to showcase their abilities and knowledge in working with concrete.

 In 2017, the CBR was forced to move their headquarters, as the building was no longer up to their standards.
 The building went vacant for a year after which the coworking company Fosbury & Sons, founded by Stijn Geeraerts, Maarten Van Gool and Serge Hannecart, saw their opportunity and occupied the building to create new coworking spaces.
 Now the building is often used for public lectures and events, as it accommodates a small auditorium, a restaurant, a bar and even a small club.

 Renovation

 When in 2017 the CBR moved their headquarters, there was concern that the building would be demolished.
-Twenty-five architects petitioned for the preservation of the building.
+Twenty-five architects petitioned for its preservation.
 Rudi Vervoort, Minister-President of the Brussels-Capital Region, responded by initiating the process of adding the CBR Building to the list of protected heritage in Brussels (which protects the building's exterior).
 Later on, he also assured an optimal preservation of the building during its renovation by Fosbury & Sons.

 In 2019, the renovation was complete and Fosbury & Sons occupied the building.
 The original wooden cabinets were disassembled, renovated and reinstalled; the concrete staircase with its handrail was renovated as well.
-Most of the other original pieces such as the built-in units, authentic door handles, radiator caps and wooden window casings were preserved.
+Most of the other original pieces, such as the built-in units, authentic door handles, radiator caps, and wooden window casings, were preserved.
 There were also modern additions, which kept in mind the original materials, as to not disrupt the architectural unity.